berilgurer/WeatherForecast_MobileApplication/README.md

 ● Create an Android mobile application with a maximum of 10 screens that displays weather information in an easy-to-understand manner.
 The screens will include a home screen with current weather information, hourly and daily forecasts, severe weather alerts, a settings screen, and a search screen.
-We have attached some mock-up screen designs and a navigation diagram to illustrate the scope of our project.